-275 The results of each test were abstracted in terms of the quality of the Pareto front (hypervolume (Cao et al., 2015) with respect to the network's combined base demand and the maximum number of boundaries between DMAs allowed by the optimization: 4413 m3/h and 500 boundaries, respectively.
-This allows to investigate the influence of the hybrid variator on searching behavior.
-The computational time of each test was registered to gain insight in the computational cost associated with the use of the hybrid variator.
-Each test was performed in triplo to account for reproducibility.
+The results of each test were abstracted in terms of the quality of the Pareto front (hypervolume; Cao et al., 2015) with respect to the network's combined base demand and the maximum number of boundaries between DMAs allowed by the optimization: $4413 \text{ m}^3 \text{ h}^{-1}$ and 500 boundaries, respectively.
+This allows us to investigate the influence of the hybrid variator on searching behaviour.
+The computational time of each test was registered to gain insight into the computational cost associated with the use of the hybrid variator.
+Each test was performed in triplicate to account for reproducibility.